Object 4546

 | Year built | 1934 |

-The former director's villa "Grundhof" was designed by renowned architect Karl Meckel (BDA).
-It is a listed building, meaning that parts of the house are worthy of preservation.
-Meckel (1892–1970) was one of the most influential figures in regional architecture at the time, and the house offered here enriches our understanding of his work as well as our ideas about wealthy building owners in the Olpe district in the 1920s and 1930s.
+The former director’s villa “Grundhof” was designed by the renowned architect Karl Meckel (BDA).
+It is a listed building, meaning parts of the house are of historical significance.
+Meckel (1892–1970) is considered one of the defining figures of the region’s architectural culture of that era, and the residence offered here enriches our understanding of his work as well as the vision of affluent clients in the Olpe district during the 1920s and 1930s.

-The two-story residential building with an almost square floor plan is covered by a hipped roof with old-colored Schorndorf plain tiles.
-The facades were constructed with light-colored scratch plaster and grouted clinker brick cladding, while the two-tone reddish-brown and white windows also correspond to the original condition.
+The two-story residential building, with a nearly square floor plan, is covered by a hipped roof with antique-colored Schorndorf plain-end tiles.
+The facades were originally finished with light-colored scratch plaster and a grouted clinker brick facing, while the two-tone red-brown and white window frames also correspond to the original condition.

-The building has three floors, including the attic, and a spacious basement.
-The living rooms are located on the ground floor, while the bedrooms and the spacious bathroom are located on the upper floor.
-In the attic, there are two former servants' rooms, as well as an attic and a storage room, which are in need of renovation and offer potential for creating additional living space.
-A total of up to six bedrooms can be created, making the villa ideal for larger families.
+The building has three floors, including the attic, as well as a spacious basement.
+The living areas are located on the ground floor, while the bedrooms and the spacious bathroom are situated on the upper floor.
+The attic contains two former servants’ quarters, as well as an attic storage room and a utility room, which are in need of renovation and offer potential for creating additional living space.
+In total, up to six bedrooms can be created, making the villa ideal for larger families.

-The ground floor features the kitchen with adjoining pantry and the living room, which is directly connected to the dining room.
-The dining room is adjoined by the conservatory.
-This level also houses the former study, which is now used as an office.
-The spacious hallway with its Solnhofen tiles makes a representative impression as soon as you enter.
-A guest WC and a cloakroom are of course also available.
-The elaborately laid parquet flooring on the ground floor and the tiles in the hallway are listed as historical monuments.
+The ground floor features the kitchen with an adjacent pantry, as well as the living room, which is directly connected to the dining room.
+The dining room opens onto the sunroom.
+Also located on this level is the former master’s study, which is now used as an office.
+The spacious entryway, with its Solnhofen tiles, makes a grand impression the moment you step inside.
+A guest restroom and a coat closet are, of course, provided.
+The intricately laid parquet flooring on the ground floor and the tiles in the entryway are listed as historic features.

 The bathroom on the upper floor is equipped with a shower, bathtub, and two sinks.
-Thanks to the large window, it is bright and friendly; it was also extensively modernized in 2018.
-This floor also has four bedrooms and a spacious balcony.
+Thanks to the large window, it feels bright and welcoming; it was also extensively modernized in 2018.
+This floor also features four bedrooms and the spacious balcony.

-In the basement, there is a sunken wine cellar, which is accessible via a floor hatch that can be opened with counterweights.
+In the basement, a sunken wine cellar stands out, accessible via a floor hatch operated by counterweights.

 The property is completely level and partially paved.
-The outdoor area can comfortably accommodate around five vehicles, and there is also a garage for an additional car.
-The spacious lawn is ideal for playing, lingering, and relaxing.
+The outdoor area comfortably accommodates about five vehicles, and a garage is available for an additional car.
+The expansive lawn invites you to play, linger, and relax.

-The pellet heating system installed in 2019 adds a modern heating system to the building.
-In the living-dining area, the heating is supported by the cozy warmth of a modern wood-burning stove.
+The pellet heating system installed in 2019 adds a modern heating solution to the building.
+In the living-dining area, the heating is supplemented by the cozy warmth of a modern wood-burning stove.

 The electrical system was also updated in 2019 (except for the basement).